real-people-pgp/real-people-pgp/README.md

 ## Introduction

 The public internet is becoming more and more influenced by large language models (LLMs) and AI-driven chatbots.
 As these technologies advance, distinguishing between human and non-human users becomes increasingly challenging.
-In response to this growing concern, the Only Real People PGP project aims to create a network of verified human users who have met and established trust in person.
+In response to this, the Real People PGP project aims to create a network of verified human users who have met and established trust in person.

 ## Background